denvash/codingame-puzzles-solutions/README.md

 ## CONTRIBUTE :sparkles:

 Hello visitor!
 I know this project helped you, so help others back! :pray:

-Please consider contributing to this project, we have to catch them all! :godmode: :running:
+Please consider contributing, we have to catch them all! :godmode: :running:

 If you are new check out [How to contribute to a project on Github](https://gist.github.com/MarcDiethelm/7303312).

 Got an **elegant** solution?
 Other programming language?

-Post an issue or send me an email: **justdenva@gmail.com**, I'll add it up!
+Post an issue or send me an email: _justdenva@gmail.com_, I'll add it up!

 ### Contributors